cozy/cozy-stack/docs/realtime.md

 ### Definitions

-- **Event:** Something happening in the stack.Most of them will come from couchdb, some jobs and user actions might also trigger them.
+- **Event:** Something happening in the stack.
+Most of them will come from couchdb, some jobs and user actions might also trigger them.

 - **Events feed:** the feed of occurring events.
 There is two types of feeds:
   - **continuous** allows to follow events as they occurs
   - **interval** allow the see the history of the feed from any given time

-- **Realtime:** user experienced updates of the interface from change happening from another source. **Ie,** *I have a folder opened in cozy-files on the browser, I take some pictures from my smartphone, the pictures appears in the folder without me needing to refresh the browser tab.*
+- **Realtime:** user experienced updates of the interface from change happening from another source. *Ie, I have a folder opened in cozy-files on the browser, I take some pictures from my smartphone, the pictures appears in the folder without me needing to refresh the browser tab.*

 ### What couchdb offers